Universal visitation law of human mobility

 The sensing power of vehicle fleets

 Monitoring urban environments is a challenging task; air pollution, road quality, congestion, and other quantities of interest vary widely across both time and space, requiring much effort to accurately monitor.
-In this PNAS paper we show attaching sensors to third party urban vehicles – like cars, taxis, buses or trucks – could offer a cheap and scalable solution to this problem.
-See this video and this visualization for more info.
+Here we show attaching sensors to third party urban vehicles – like cars, taxis, buses or trucks – could offer a cheap and scalable solution to this problem.